A Unified Network Equilibrium for E-Hailing Platform Operation and Customer Mode Choice: Numerical examples

 We discount the capacity of each link by 50 and see how a congestion prone road network would impact people's mode choice and performances.
 A congestion prone road network refers to one that has limited capacity and is thus sensitive to congestion.
 In other words, a few additional vehicles on a link can trigger a much higher delay.
 Our hypothesis is that due to the longer travel time on roads, passengers are more sensitive to traffic congestion and are thus prone to pool rides.

-The OD demands (in Fig.~\ref{fig:SF_2OD_cap50_od}), total and itemized utility (in Fig.~\ref{fig:SF_2OD_cap50_u}), and performance measures (in Fig.~\ref{fig:SF_2OD_cap50_perf}) correspond to those presented in Case~1 sequentially.
+The OD demands (in Fig.~\ref{fig:SF_2OD_cap50_od}), total and itemized disutility (in Fig.~\ref{fig:SF_2OD_cap50_u}), and performance measures (in Fig.~\ref{fig:SF_2OD_cap50_perf}) correspond to those presented in Case~1 sequentially.
 Fig.~\ref{fig:SF_2OD_cap50_od} corresponds to Fig.~\ref{fig:SF_2OD_cap1_od}.
-The major difference between Case 1 and Case 2 is that the OD demands served by e-pooling in Case~2 (with congestion) decrease slower than that in Case~1 (without congestion).
-In other words, in a congested network, people are more prone to select e-pooling, because the total travel utility is more sensitive to traffic congestion and less on fare.
+There are two major differences between Case 1 and Case 2: (1) When $\gamma_p \leqslant0.5$, the total demand fulfilled by the e-pooling services in Case ~2 (with congestion) is lower than that in Case ~1 (without congestion).
+This is because the travel time of an e-pooling driver heading to pick up the second passenger increases in a congested network, which leads to the decreasing usage of e-pooling services.
+(2) When $\gamma_p \geqslant 0.5$, the curve of OD demands served by e-pooling in Case~2 decreases slower than that in Case~1.
+This is because the total travel disutility is more sensitive to traffic congestion and less on fare.
 The more people who select e-solo, the more severe the traffic congestion becomes.

 Fig.~\ref{fig:SF_2OD_cap50_u} corresponds to Fig.~\ref{fig:SF_2OD_cap1_u}.
 In Fig.~\ref{subfig:SF_coeff_u50}, the utilities of both e-solo and e-pooling increase as the pooling-to-solo fare ratio increases.
-So are fare and supply-demand surplus cost in Figs.~\ref{subfig:SF_coeff_fare50}-\ref{subfig:SF_coeff_surplus50}.
+So is fare in Fig.~\ref{subfig:SF_coeff_fare50}.
 Such a trend is in contrast to that in Case~1 (without congestion) when only pooling utilities increase.
-This difference is because, as the pooling-to-solo fare ratio increases, more vehicles are dispatched to serve the growing e-solo orders and thus incur higher congestion cost and as a result, a relatively lower supply because vehicles have to spend more time on roads.
+Compared to Case~1, the supply-demand surplus cost of e-solo service in Case~2 significantly increases (Fig.~\ref{subfig:SF_coeff_surplus50}) when $\gamma_p\geqslant 0.75$.
+This is because, as the pooling-to-solo fare ratio increases, more vehicles are dispatched to serve the growing e-solo orders and thus incur higher congestion cost and as a result, a relatively lower supply because vehicles have to spend more time on roads.

 Fig.~\ref{fig:SF_2OD_cap50_perf} corresponds to Fig.~\ref{fig:SF_2OD_cap1_perf}.
 In Fig.~\ref{subfig:SF_coeff_perf50}, DHM and total fleet size increase faster as the pooling-to-solo fare ratio increases, compared to Case~1 (without congestion).
 In Fig.~\ref{subfig:SF_bar_minc50}, equilibrium travel time increases as the pooling-to-solo fare ratio increases for each OD pair.
 In particular, the equilibrium travel time at the pooling-to-solo fare ratio of one is much higher than when the ratio is less one, which is caused by the increasing vehicles on roads.